 The University shares the cost of coverage for medical plan options under this Plan with eligible retirees who retired prior to July 1, 2017.
 Retirees must pay the difference between the monthly cost for the health plan in which they are enrolled and the University's retiree allowance.
 For eligible retirees who retired from employment prior to September 1, 2014, the retiree allowance is \$400 per month for an eligible retiree and up to an additional \$400 per month for his or her spouse or same-sex domestic partner.
-For eligible retirees who retiree allowance is \$300 per month for an eligible retiree and up to an additional \$400 per month for his or her spouse or same-sex domestic partner.
-For eligible retirees who retiree allowance is \$300 per month for an eligible retiree and up to an additional \$300 per month for his or her spouse or same-sex domestic partner.
+For eligible retirees who retire from employment on or after September 1, 2014 but before July 1, 2017, the retiree allowance is \$300 per month for an eligible retiree and up to an additional \$300 per month for his or her spouse or same-sex domestic partner.
 The University reserves the right to change the level of the retiree allowance at any time.
 For eligible retirees who retire from employment after July 1, 2017, there is no retiree allowance and eligible retirees must pay the entire cost of medical coverage under this Plan.
 The retirees have a choice of various providers.
 The post-retirement health care plan is contributory, and the life insurance plan is noncontributory.

 The net periodic post-retirement benefit costs and related funded status as of June 30 are shown below.
-Adjustments to the unfunded status amounted to (\$800,000) and (\$2,636,000) respectively, for the years ended 2019 and 2018 and are reflected in the Consolidated Statements of Activities and included in Accrued retirement obligations in the Consolidated Statements of Financial Position.
+Adjustments to the unfunded status amounted to \$1,074,000 and (\$800,000) respectively, for the years ended 2020 and 2019 and are reflected in the Consolidated Statements of Activities and included in Accrued retirement obligations in the Consolidated Statements of Financial Position.